Squish for Qt Tutorials

 We have now completed the tutorial.
 Squish can do much more than we have shown here, but the aim has been to get you started with basic testing as quickly and easily as possible.
 The How to Create Test Scripts, and How to Test Applications - Specifics sections provide many more examples, including those that show how tests can interact with particular input elements, such as selects, select-ones, texts, and text-areas.

 The API Reference and Tools Reference give full details of Squish's testing API and the numerous functions it offers to make testing as easy and efficient as possible.
-It is well worth reading the How to Create Test Scripts and How to Test Applications - Specifics, as well as browsing the API Reference and Tools Reference.
 The time you invested will be repaid because you'll know what functionality Squish provides out of the box and can avoid reinventing things that are already available.

 The key Qt examples with links to the places they are used are given below.